Welcome to the Village of Hoxne

-The village has a unique and truly ancient history.
-The first Hoxnians settled here over 320,000 years ago along side a lake and a major interglacial period, the Hoxnian Interglacial (375,000 to 425,000 years ago), was named after Hoxne.
-John Frere discovered the first human tools at the site which had become the Hoxne brick pit; the Hoxne Hoard is the biggest discovery of Roman treasure in the UK; legend has it that Saint Edmund's martyrdom took place at Hoxne in 869; and in the 9th century, the ancient Bishop's seat of East Anglia was at Hoxne before it moved to Norfolk.
+The first Hoxnians settled here over 320,000 years ago alongside a lake and a major geological period, the Hoxnian Interglacial (375,000 to 425,000 years ago), was named after Hoxne.
+John Frere discovered the first human tools at the site which had become the Hoxne brick pit; the Hoxne Hoard is one of the biggest discoveries of Roman treasure in the UK much of which is on display at The British Museum.
+It is thought the martyrdom of King (later Saint) Edmund took place at Hoxne in 869 AD, and until the 9th century, the ancient Bishop's seat of East Anglia was at Hoxne before being moved to Norfolk.

 There are many interesting local walks and places to see as well as much interesting architecture.
 The 13th century church of St Peter and St Paul which stands at the top of a hill overlooking the village and The Swan Inn, a magnificent 15th century pub, are both worthy of a visit.
 A short walk from the Inn, you will discover Goldbrook Bridge, beneath which King Edmund was captured by the Danes after being given away by his golden spurs.
 Across the road stands St Edmund's Village Hall originally a Reading Room built by The Kerrison Family of Oakley Park in 1879 for the parish.

 To know more about Hoxne's unique history, visit the Hoxne Heritage Group website http://hoxnehistory.org.uk

 We hope you will enjoy our new web site.
 Please do keep us updated with forthcoming events, news and photographs for the gallery

 A few suggested walks

 For Hoxne Parish Council

 Contact Sarah Foote, The Clerk

 Every precaution has been taken to ensure the accuracy of the contents but no liability, consequently, or otherwise, is accepted for errors or omissions